javier545dev/ghostty-warp/QUICKSTART.md

 ## 📖 Full Documentation

 See `README.md` for complete documentation.
-See `README-original.md` for detailed config explanations.
+See `CONTRIBUTING.md` for contribution guidelines.

 ---